-/s/ Paul B. Nahi /s/ Kris Sennesael

-Paul B. Nahi Kris Sennesael

-President and Chief Executive Officer Vice President and Chief Financial Officer
+/s/ Kris Sennesael Kris Sennesael Vice President and Chief Financial Officer

 This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Enphase Energy, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.